20 Cool Things To Do When Visiting SoCal - Karta.com

 The Inland Empire is often overlooked by travelers, but this region offers a delightful mix of small-town charm, outdoor adventures, and hidden gems.
 Located just east of Los Angeles, the Inland Empire is the perfect destination for a quick road trip away from the city.

 Start your journey in Riverside, a historic city known for its Spanish Revival architecture and the iconic Mission Inn Hotel & Spa.
 Even if you’re not staying at the Mission Inn, it’s worth stopping by for a tour of its ornate architecture, lush courtyards, and fascinating history.
-Riverside also boasts a number of excellent museums, including the Riverside Art Museum and the California Citrus State Historic Park, where you can learn about the region’s citrus-growing history.
+Riverside also boasts several excellent museums, including the Riverside Art Museum and the California Citrus State Historic Park, where you can learn about the region’s citrus-growing history.

 From Riverside, head to the charming town of Claremont, known for its tree-lined streets, historic college campuses, and thriving arts scene.
 Spend some time exploring the Claremont Village, a walkable downtown area filled with boutiques, art galleries, and restaurants.
 If you’re into hiking, make the short drive to the Claremont Wilderness Park, where you can enjoy panoramic views of the San Gabriel Mountains.